zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/result-strongly-typed.md

 Try it: [.NET Core](https://dotnetfiddle.net/oEsh6D) | [.NET Framework](https://dotnetfiddle.net/vnkv7q)

 ## Example - QuerySingleOrDefault

-QuerySingleOrDefault method can execute a query and map the first result to a strongly typed list, or a default value if the sequence is empty; this method throws an exception if there is more than one element in the sequence.
+The `QuerySingleOrDefault` method can execute a query and map the first result to a strongly typed list, or a default value if the sequence is empty; this method throws an exception if there is more than one element in the sequence.

+The following example shows how to map the `QuerySingleOrDefault` method results to a strongly typed result type.

 ```csharp
 string sql = "SELECT * FROM OrderDetails WHERE OrderDetailID = @OrderDetailID;";